 The provision of associated facilities such as changing rooms, club house, floodlighting and vehicle parking shall be located where it will minimise the effect on views from Malvern Hills AONB.
 Provision should be made for biodiversity protection and enhancement as appropriate contributing towards the town's green infrastructure network.
-Appropriate car parking provision shall be made.
+Appropriate car parking provision shall be made and vehicular access will need to be provided to the satisfaction of the highway authority and any other interested parties.
 In bringing forward the proposal, measures should protect footpath LR12 and bridleway LR8, should they be affected, and make the area as accessible as possible by walking and cycling.
 When implemented, the area should be protected as sports and recreation facilities in accordance with Herefordshire Local Plan Core Strategy policy OS3 (or any successor policy).

 10.15 An investment plan to deliver facilities to meet playing field needs within the town, prepared in 2016, has been pursued since that time and which sought to address deficiencies in football, rugby and cricket.
 The latter saw improved facilities through the relocation of the Cricket Club to a new site in 2017.
 The outstanding requirements for Rugby would be addressed through the Rugby Club utilising land it obtained through an asset transfer and currently rented to Ledbury Swifts Football Club, resulting in the latter losing much of its pitches.
 Ledbury Town FC is also under pressure to relocate, its current pitch being located adjacent to a housing development site where parking, its use of floodlights and crowd noise is not ideal in terms of protecting residential amenity.
 Various amounts of land and site options have been investigated through a sports partnership comprising the clubs, Herefordshire Council, Herefordshire Football Association, The Football Association, Ledbury Town Council and other relevant sporting bodies.
 The FA and Sports England are very clear that the best way forward is for a joint football facility housing Ledbury Swifts and Ledbury Town in order to sustain football in the future with the two clubs providing junior and senior football respectively and to enable the development of women's football.
-The development of a sustainable football hub for Ledbury also has wider support with 86% of respondents indicating expanding provision for sport should have a high priority when consulted.
+The development of a sustainable football hub for Ledbury also has wider support with 86% of respondents indicating expanding provision for sport should have a high priority when consulted 7.
 There was also a high level of support for the use of the site off Little Marcle Road as a combined facility for adult and youth football.